snel-repo/EMUsort/README.md

 ### Parameter Sweep Over Multiple Kilosort Parameters to Produce Many Sorts in Parallel

-If you want to run multiple sort jobs in parallel across a range of KS parameters, edit `emu_config.py` under the `Sorting` section and set the `do_KS_param_gridsearch` field to `true`.
+If you want to run multiple sort jobs in parallel across a range of KS parameters, edit `emu_config.py` under the `Sorting` section and set the `do_KS_param_sweep` field to `true`.
 Above it, modify `GPU_to_use` to include all the GPUs that should be used.
 Modify `num_KS_jobs` to specify how many total jobs to distribute across all chosen GPUs.

 Be aware of the combinatorics so you don't generate more sorts than you expected (e.g., NxM combinations for N of param1 and M of param2).

 ### Running EMUsort As If Default Kilosort4 (v4.0.11)

-In order to run EMUsort exactly like a default Kilosort4 (v4.0.11) installation for comparison of performance, you can use `emusort --k -csf .` or the below command:
+In order to run EMUsort exactly like a default Kilosort4 (v4.0.11) installation for comparison of performance, you can use the short-form command `emusort -kcsf .` to run it in the current folder, or use the below, longer-form command:

-    emusort --folder /path/to/session_folder --ks4-reset-config --config --sort
+    emusort --ks4 --config --sort --folder /path/to/session_folder

-This will generate a default ks4 config file and run the sort with it.
+This will generate a default Kilosort4 config file and run the sort with it.
 It does not interfere with the main `emu_config.yaml` file because it is a separate config file named `ks4_config.yaml`.

+To only adjust the `ks4_config.py` in the session folder without performing spike sorting, you can run:

+    emusort --ks4 --config --folder /path/to/session_folder

+To reset the `ks4_config.py` file to default from `configs/config_template_ks4.yaml` and edit it, run:

+    emusort --reset-config --ks4 --config --folder /path/to/session_folder

+To run Kilosort4 emulation, reset `ks4_config.yaml` to default settings, edit the new `ks4_config.yaml`, and perform spike sorting in the current folder, all in one compact command, you can run the below command:

+    emusort --r -kcsf .

-This is useful for comparing the performance of EMUsort vs. Kilosort4.
+This emulation capability is useful for comparing the performance of EMUsort vs. Kilosort4.

 ## Final Notes